thais-neu/Thais-learning-code/command-line-notes.md

 $ followed by () means "the variable inside ()"

-Example: echo $HOME will print the user home path /users/thaisbittar in this case while echo HOME will print the word HOME.
+> Example: echo $HOME will print the user home path /users/thaisbittar (the meaning of the variable HOME) in this case, while echo HOME will print the word HOME.

 $1 means the first variable listed in the command line, $2 the second, $3 the third and so on.

-$@ means all the arguments (used if you don't know how many variables you have)
+$@ means all the variables (used if you don't know how many variables you have)

-Example (for loop):
+> Examples (for loop):

-For item in $1 $2 $3 do...done, then in your command line, the first argument listed will replace $1, the second will replace $2 and the third will replace $3.
+> For item in $1 $2 $3 do...done, then in your command line, the first argument listed will replace $1, the second will replace $2 and the third will replace $3.

-For item in $@ do...done, then in your command line, list as many items as you want or use a wildcard (e.g., "*.txt") and the for loop will cycle through all listed arguments (the advantage is that you don't need to know how many arguments you have ahead of time).
+> For item in $@ do...done, then in your command line, list as many items as you want or use a wildcard (e.g., "\*.txt") and the for loop will cycle through all listed arguments (the advantage of $@ is that you don't need to know how many arguments you have ahead of time).